-The Commission may issue additional bonds under the Senior Revenue Indenture (in addition to the Series of 2020 Bonds) and under the Subordinate Revenue Indenture.
+The Commission plans to issue an additional \$200 million of fixed rate bonds under the Senior Revenue Indenture (in addition to the Series A of 2020 Bonds) in the third quarter of calendar 2020.
+The Commission may also issue additional bonds under the Senior Revenue Indenture and under the Subordinate Revenue Indenture.

 In addition, the Commission may, from time to time, issue other notes and bonds payable from such sources as may be available so long as the Tolls, the Oil Franchise Tax Revenues securing the Oil Franchise Tax Revenue Bonds or the Registration Fee Revenues securing the Registration Fee Revenue Bonds are not pledged to such other notes and bonds or, if pledged, are pledged on a subordinate basis.
-The Commission anticipates that it will borrow substantial additional funds for the purpose of funding capital expenditures for the System pursuant to the Capital Plan.
-Borrowings for the Capital Plan are expected to be undertaken principally under the Senior Revenue Indenture.
+The Commission anticipates that it will borrow substantial additional funds for the purpose of funding capital expenditures for the System pursuant to the Fiscal Year 2021 Capital Plan.
+Borrowings for the Fiscal Year 2021 Capital Plan are expected to be undertaken principally under the Senior Revenue Indenture.
 In addition, pursuant to Act 89, the Commission anticipates that it will borrow substantial additional funds for purposes of funding payments under Act 44, Act 89 and the Amended Funding Agreement through Fiscal Year 2021-2022.
 Such borrowings are expected to be undertaken principally under the Subordinate Revenue Indenture.
 In addition, the Commission may from time to time increase toll rates to meet the debt, capital and operational obligations of the Commission.
 The most recent toll increase that has gone into effect was on January 5, 2020.
 See "CERTAIN FINANCIAL INFORMATION - Toll Schedule and Rates" above for further information.

-The Commission's Act 44 Financial Plan anticipates multiple funding sources will be utilized to support the estimated \$5.89 billion in net costs associated with the Capital Plan.
+The Commission's Act 44 Financial Plan anticipates multiple funding sources will be utilized to support the estimated \$5.808 billion in net costs associated with the Fiscal Year 2021 Capital Plan.
 These funding sources will include the use of current revenues (pay-as-you-go), proceeds of Turnpike Revenue Bonds and proceeds of loans issued through the Immigrant Investor Program (known as the EB-5 visa program) administered by the U.S. Citizenship and Immigration Services.
-Additionally, the Commission previously entered into a loan agreement dated August 4, 2016, (see http://emma.msrb.org/ES821235-ES644377-ES1039543.pdf for a copy of such agreement) pursuant to which the Commission expects to borrow up to \$800 million (in up to sixteen tranches during the years 2017 through 2024) through the Immigrant Investor Program, the proceeds of which would be used to fund costs of capital projects included in the Commission's Capital Plan.
+Additionally, the Commission previously entered into a loan agreement dated August 4, 2016, (see http://emma.msrb.org/ES821235-ES644377-ES1039543.pdf 27 for a copy of such agreement) pursuant to which the Commission expects to borrow up to \$800 million (in up to sixteen tranches during the years 2017 through 2024) through the Immigrant Investor Program, the proceeds of which would be used to fund costs of capital projects included in the Fiscal Year 2021 Capital Plan.
 Any such debt issued under the Immigrant Investor Program (and the subsequent refinancing thereof) is accounted for in the Commission's current Act 44 Financial Plan and would be issued under the Senior Revenue Indenture on parity with the Turnpike Revenue Bonds.
 In February 2018, the Commission drew down the first tranche of \$800 million in EB-5 loans for \$50 million; and in November 2018, November 2019 and January 2020, the Commission drew down another \$45 million, \$52 million and \$36.5 million, respectively.
-See "CERTAIN FINANCIAL INFORMATION - Direct Purchase Obligations - EB-5 Loans (Senior)" above for further information.
+See "CERTAIN FINANCIAL INFORMATION - Direct Purchase Obligations -EB-5 Loans (Senior) " above for further information.